OlivierSofia/TypeScript2UM/README.md

 ### Nodemon

 #### - Install nodemon ("npm install -g nodemon")
+#### - Multer install : npm install multer
 #### - Start nodemon by running  "nodemon .\server.js" command into the root directory.
 #### - "Node.js server is running on port 4000" message is displayed when node.js server has been started

+### Bootstrap install
+#### - npm install bootstrap@latest --save

 ### Typescript2UML

-Run `ng serve` for a dev server.
+Run npm install and then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Further help